rkutsel/js-tech-blog/README.md

 ## Usage

 To get started, form the `root` directory run `node server` or `npm start dev` which should fire up all of the components.
 Optionally you can run `npm run watch` that would provide you with a better dev experience.
 At this point you should be able to consume the API.
 You can use any API client.

+## Deploy to Heroku
+The functionality is provided out of the box.
+There's a few additonal steps required in order to make it work with heroku upon deploy.
+This guide [Deploy With Heroku And MySQL](https://coding-boot-camp.github.io/full-stack/heroku/deploy-with-heroku-and-mysql) has a detailed walk-through on how to acheive that.